Craigharrison79/MS2-Quiz-Game/README.md

 - #### Landing Page or menu

 - A clean inviting page to indicate what site/game the user is looking at.
 - Two call to action buttons.
-One of starting the game and a second of the instructions on how to play the game which will show up in a modal to help the user with navigation.
+One to start the game and a second one of the instructions on how to play the game which will show up in a modal to help the user with navigation.

 - #### Game Page

 - First, an area to indicate which question the player/user is on.
-- The question its self.
+- The question itself.
 - The image to the questions.
 - The 4 answer boxes.
-One of the boxes will indicate the right answer once the player/user has answered the questions.
+One of the boxes will indicate the right answer once the player/user has answered the question.
 This will help educate the player/user.
-- The timer which counts down shows the player/user and time left they have to answer the question.
+- The timer which counts down shows the player/user and time left they have to answer the questions.

 - #### Score Page

 - The player/user overall score for the game.
 - A form (input and button) to allow the player/user to enter his/her name so he/she can save the score and maybe be enter into the high scorecard.
 - Buttons: The first one to save player/user score once a name is entered.
 Second to open up the scorecard table and see who the top player/user are.
 And third button to enter back to the landing/menu page.

 ### Future Features